 4) Hyperextension: the posterior cruciate ligament can also be damaged by the knee bending too far backwards

-The most common symptoms associated with a PCL injury are
+So how do you know if you tore your PCL?
+The most common symptoms associated with a PCL injury are:

-1) Pain: usually mild to moderate, which may affect how you walk
+1) Pain: usually mild to moderate, which may affect how you walk.
+Squatting is usually painful, particularly at approximately ninety degrees of knee flexion.
+Resisted knee flexion usually causes pain

-3) Instability: the knee may feel slightly unsteady or like it is going to give-way.
+3) Instability: the knee may feel slightly unsteady or like it is going to give-way, but it is rare that it actually does collapse

-4) Difficulty with Activities: most commonly running (especially the initial push-off phase), anything on a bent knee (e.g. stairs) and lifting heavy objects.
+4) Difficulty with Activities: most commonly running (especially the initial push-off phase), anything on a bent knee (e.g. stairs), lifting heavy objects and taking off your shoes.
+Walking may feel "wrong".

-The symptoms of a PCL tear are sometime quite mild, and as a result it often goes unnoticed.
+The symptoms of a PCL injury are sometimes quite mild, and as a result it often goes unnoticed.
 Lingering problems with the knee not feeling quite right are often what leads to a diagnosis.

 With all ligament injuries, there are three different grades of injury.
 The higher the grade of injury, the longer it will take to recover.